ruslanlap/Cryptonit-BOT/README.md

 ## 📄 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT LICENSE](https://choosealicense.com/licenses) License.
+For more details, refer to the [LICENSE](https://raw.githubusercontent.com/ruslanlap/Cryptonit-BOT/master/LICENSE) file.

 ---